ihandrian/LinuxEssential_Tools/README.md

 # LinuxEssential_Tools
-Simple tool for essential package in Linux,created based on personal preference.
+I'm just being lazy for installing essential package in Linux, this created based on personal preference.
 You can change as your preference.

 Here's a quick rundown :